Russian e-commerce keeps growing fast: market leaders doubled sales in 2021

 According to preliminary unaudited results, Ozon saw its gross merchandise value (GMV) exceed RUB445bn (more than $6bn), up from RUB197bn in 2020 (+125%).
 The company delivered more than 220mn orders – around three times more than in 2020 – to dozens of millions of consumers.

-By the end of 2021, Ozon attracted more than 25mn of customers on a monthly basis.
+By the end of 2021, Ozon was attracting more than 25mn of customers on a monthly basis.
 This is around 38% of Russia’s population aged 15-64.

-Assortment expanded more than sevenfold year-on-year, exceeding 80mn SKUs by the end of the year (compared with 11mn as of December 31, 2020).
+Assortment expanded more than sevenfold year on year, exceeding 80mn SKUs by the end of the year (compared with 11mn as of December 31, 2020).
 This performance was “driven by substantial growth in the merchant base,” says the company, whose marketplace accounted for 65% of GMV, up from 48% in 2020 and just 17% in 2019.

 Having raised recently considerable amounts on the international markets ($1.2bn Nasdaq IPO in November 2020, $750mn bond issuance in early 2021), Ozon continued expanding its logistics capacities.

-These consist of a large network of fulfillment, sorting and dark store network as well as pickup points, lockers and courier services across the country.
-Having tripled in 2021, Ozon’s warehouse capacity is now сlose to 1mn sq. m. in operation, says the company.
+These consist of a large fulfilment, sorting and dark store network as well as pickup points, lockers and courier services across the country.
+Having tripled in 2021, Ozon’s warehouse capacity is now сlose to 1mn sq. metres in operation, says the company.

 Commenting on these “fantastic results,” Ozon CEO Alexander Shulgin boasted “incredible progress in cultivating the high-frequency shopping habits”, while pledging to develop further sustainability initiatives.

-The international marketplace claims to have generated last year 306bn rubles (around $4.2bn) in turnover, excluding services, up 46% year-on-year.
+The international marketplace claims to have generated last year RUB306bn (around $4.2bn) in turnover, excluding services, up 46% y/y.

 Initially dedicated to cross-border sales from China, the company continued developing domestic (Russia-to-Russia) sales.
-These accounted for 30% of its total transaction volume, reaching 110bn rubles, up 124% from 2020.
+These accounted for 30% of its total transaction volume, reaching RUB110bn, up 124% from 2020.

 During last year, AliExpress accumulated an audience of more than 80mn unique users and 28.7mn unique customers.
 Some 13mn unique users visited the AliExpress app via social networks VK and OK, which are owned by AliExpress shareholder VK Company (formerly Mail.ru Group).